-The Florida law is scheduled to take effect on July 1, 2021 and was rushed through the Florida legislature and signed by Governor Ron DeSantis.
+The Florida law was scheduled to take effect on July 1, 2021 and was rushed through the Florida legislature and signed by Governor Ron DeSantis.
 DeSantis is a close ally of former President Donald Trump, who has been suspended from Facebook and Twitter and who has continued to lie about the 2020 election.

 Florida’s law would require that platforms host political candidates who lie on social media platforms, harass other users, and incite violence.
 Running for office, or holding political office, should not entitle anyone to abuse terms of service that are enforced for everyone else.